Investing 101: An Introduction To Simple Investing

 You can understand investing, and if you read this whole guide, you’ll have the basics you need to get started.
 You don’t need to be scared to lose all of your money if you look long term and follow The Average Investor’s Commandments (see our infographic).

 You also don’t have to do all the work, nor do you have to give away all of your gains to avoid doing the work.
-You’ll be relying on automation and letting the computer do the work for you.
+You’ll be relying on automation and letting the computer do it for you.

 We also discuss this on the show: